mbergq/v2-notes-app/README.md

 Edited table row of color to use an enum with 5 different colors, will use these later for customization of notes.
 Added post functionality to the api and started to implement the modal / form where notes will be added.

+Mon 9 Dec

+Added a lot of styling and App now imports the NoteModal so it can be used.
+Added functionality so that the modal works well.
+Post requests are working as intended.
+Added a new category table to be able to filter notes on specific categories in the future.
+Soon ready to start implementing a lot of tests.